mstaal/i3buntu/README.md

 # i3buntu
-Automate setup for Ubuntu with i3wm.
+This project is for setting up a minimal Ubuntu installation with the i3 window managing system together with other options that will make the operating system work and look well.